 However, a reexamination of these data found that they are not up to modern standards (only NRMs reported in many cases), and should not be relied on for any tectonic interpretations.

 The goal of this project is to re-sample the Eocene Tyee formation of the Oregon Coast Range, to test the rotation hypothesis.
-Preliminary results suggest that these sediments do not pass the fold test, and therefore do no preserve a primary remanence.
+A paper currently in preparation shows that these sediments do not pass the fold test, and therefore do no preserve a primary remanence.

 Uplift of Steens Mountain